 - Current Student Resources Webpage: The Current Student Resources webpage provides links to many different resources that might be helpful.

 - Microsoft Office 365: As a student, you have access to download and install the full Microsoft Office suite on up to 5 devices.
-The suite includes Word, Excel, PowerPoint, OneNote, Access, Publisher, Outlook, and InfoPath.
+The suite includes Word, Excel, PowerPoint, Outlook, and OneNote.

 - Computer Support: Information Services (IS) help desk staff are ready to assist all Westminster students with any technology questions or issues.